My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 You could easily spend a few days here just strolling round its charming town centre or playing on the beach, but Tenby also has plenty of history, with the small ruins of the 12th century Tenby Castle overlooking the sea, and directly opposite, St Catherine’s Island, home to a 19th century fort.

-If you want to stay longer in Tenby you could also take a boat trip to Caldey Island, a holy island with a monastery still occupied by Cistercian monks.
-Boats to Caldey Island leave from Tenby beach or harbour take about 20 minutes.
+If you do plan to stay longer in Tenby you could also take a boat trip to Caldey Island, a holy island with a monastery still occupied by Cistercian monks.
+Boats to Caldey Island leave from Tenby beach or harbour and take about 20 minutes.

 The north beach at Tenby

-What makes Tenby one of the best places to visit in Pembrokeshire
+Why Tenby is one of the best things to do in Pembrokeshire

 Colourful buildings overlooking Tenby harbour